sbolotnikov/team-info-chart/README.md

 # Team Info Chart Project ![team-info-chart](https://img.shields.io/github/license/sbolotnikov/team-info-chart)
 ## Description
 We need build a software engineering team generator command line application.
 The application will prompt the user for information about the team manager and then information about the team members.
-The user can input any number of team members, and they may be a mix of engineers and interns.
+The user can input any number of team members,and they may be a mix of engineers and interns.
 This assignment must also pass all unit TDD tests.
-When the user has completed building the team, the application will create an HTML file that displays a nicely formatted team roster based on the information provided by the user.
+When the user has completed building the team,the application will create an HTML file that displays a nicely formatted team roster based on the information provided by the user.

 ```
 As a manager
 I want to generate a webpage that displays my team's basic info
 so that I have quick access to emails and GitHub profiles
 ```

 ## Table of Contents
 * [Installation](#installation)